 Q. Some are calling for a recall on these spark plugs.
 What is Ford's position on this?

-There is no safety or other issue that would justify a recall.
+A. There is no safety or other issue that would justify

 Q. You call this a "routine service matter" yet mechanics say there is nothing routine about changing these spark plugs because they never know how many will break.
 How do you respond?